w-taylor/portable-template/README.md

   - Same as above but bring containers up with `docker compose build && docker compose up -d`
   - Site will be available at `http://localhost:8080`

+To do:
+  - Fix hot reloading for easier frontend development
+  - Add prod-only service for letsencrypt to set up HTTPS